AI-Hypercomputer/gpu-recipes/inference/g4/qwen-8b/single-host-serving/vllm/README.md

 -   `--kv-cache-dtype fp8`: Sets the data type for the key-value cache to FP8 to save GPU memory.
 -   `--gpu-memory-utilization 0.95`: The fraction of GPU memory to be used by vLLM.

-For more information on the available engine arguments, you can refer to the [official vLLM documentation](https://docs.vllm.ai/en/latest/configuration/engine_args/).
+For more information on the available engine arguments, you can refer to the [official vLLM documentation](https://docs.vllm.ai/en/latest/configuration/engine_args/), which includes different parallelism strategies that can be used with multi GPU setup.

 After running the command, the model will be served.
 To run the benchmark, you will need to either run the server in the background by appending `&` to the command, or open a new terminal to run the benchmark command.